-Press dough together into a thick flat disk and cover with plastic wrap and place in the fridge for 30 minutes to one hour, or up to 24 hours.
+- Press dough together into a thick flat disk and cut into two disks and cover with plastic wrap or parchment paper and place in the fridge for 30 minutes to one hour, or up to 24 hours.

-Take the dough out of the fridge and split into two disks.
+- Take one of the disks of dough out of the fridge and split into two disks.
 Cover the extra disk and place back in the fridge if you are using both crusts, or freeze for later use.

-Roll the dough out in between two sheets of wax paper or lightly greased parchment paper.
+- Roll the dough out in between two sheets of plastic wrap or parchment paper.

 - Remove the top layer of the plastic wrap or parchment paper and invert into a pie pan.
 Then remove the bottom layer of parchment or plastic wrap.If you are making a crostata, you will need to bake it on parchment paper on a sheet pan, so only remove the top piece of parchment and make sure not to use plastic wrap while rolling it out.